Presidency of Thomas Jefferson: Florida and Haiti

 After early 1802, when he learned that Napoleon intended to regain a foothold in Saint-Domingue and Louisiana, Jefferson proclaimed neutrality in relation to the Haitian Revolution.
 The U.S. allowed war contraband to "continue to flow to the blacks through usual U.S. merchant channels and the administration would refuse all French requests for assistance, credits, or loans."
 The "geopolitical and commercial implications" of Napoleon's plans outweighed Jefferson's fears of a slave-led nation.
-After the rebels in Saint-Domingue proclaimed independence from France in the new republic of Haiti in 1804, Jefferson refused to recognize Haiti as the second independent republic in the Americas.
+After the rebels in Saint-Domingue proclaimed independence from France in the newly established black republic of Haiti in 1804, Jefferson refused to recognize Haiti as the second independent republic in the Americas.
 In part he hoped to win Napoleon's support over the acquisition of Florida.
 American slaveholders had been frightened and horrified by the slave massacres of the planter class during the rebellion and after, and a southern-dominated Congress was "hostile to Haiti."
 They feared its success would encourage slave revolt in the American South.
 Historian Tim Matthewson notes that Jefferson "acquiesced in southern policy, the embargo of trade and nonrecognition, the defense of slavery internally and the denigration of Haiti abroad."
 According to the historian George Herring, "the Florida diplomacy reveals him [Jefferson] at his worst.
 His lust for land trumped his concern for principle."

 Jefferson's non-recognition of Haiti did little to advance his goal of acquiring East Florida and West Florida, which remained under the control of Spain.
 Jefferson argued that the Louisiana Purchase had extended as far west as the Rio Grande, and had included West Florida as far east as the Perdido River.
 He hoped to use that claim, along with French pressure, to force Spain to sell both West Florida and East Florida.
 In 1806, he won congressional approval of a $2 million appropriation to obtain the Floridas; eager expansionists also contemplated authorizing the president to acquire Canada, by force if necessary.
 In this case, unlike that of the Louisiana Territory, the dynamics of European politics worked against Jefferson.
 Napoleon had played Washington against Madrid to see what he could get, but by 1805 Spain was his ally.
 Spain had no desire to cede Florida, which was part of its leverage against an expanding United States.
 Revelations of the bribe which Jefferson offered to France over the matter provoked outrage and weakened Jefferson's hand, and he subsequently gave up on Florida.